Design Overview

 Important Note

-myonic AXCR bearing bore and outer diameter are manufactured according to P5/DIN 620 standard with strict tolerance limits.
-This helps create precise fits, and the bearing accuracy can be transferred to the table.
+The bore and outer diameter of myonic AXCR bearings are manufactured to the P5 / DIN 620 standard with tight tolerance limits.
+This enables precise fits, so the accuracy of the bearing can be transferred to the table.

 Fit Type Description